SecretFoundation/docs/development/secret-cli/ledger.md

 ![Wallet Address](https://raw.githubusercontent.com/SecretSaturn/docs/Old\_main\_backup/docs/guides/PingPubAccountDetail.png)

 Copy the displayed account address in the Ping.pub wallet to receive SCRT.
-Please make sure that you verified your receiving address on the Ledger to prevent loss of funds.
+Please make sure that you verified your receiving address on the Ledger device to prevent loss of funds.

 #### Send SCRT